top of page

 It's a good idea to wear old clothing or a protective apron when working with clay and glaze to minimize the risk of stains.
 If you do get clay or glaze on your clothes, it's best to treat the stains as soon as possible by rinsing the affected area with water and then pre-treating the stain with a stain remover before washing the garment.

 • In order to help us manage the laundry load and reduce our environmental impact, we kindly request that you bring your own apron when you come to our pottery studio.
-If you happen to forget your apron, we have ceramic aprons available for purchase.
 Please note that we do not provide disposable aprons as part of our eco-friendly policy.
 Thank you for helping us to create a sustainable studio environment.

 • Although pets are allowed to enter, we suggest refraining from bringing them to the studio during your classes due to potential distractions and high activity levels.
 Additionally, the studio may get dirty, and we wish to prevent clay particles from adhering to their fur.

-• If you are unable to attend your scheduled open session, please contact us at hello@clayat.com 4 hours before your session begins so that you can recieve your credit back.
+• If you are unable to attend your scheduled open session, please contact us at hello@clayat.com before your session begins so that you can receive your credit back.
 We will not be able to credit you back if your inquiry is not sent in within that timely manner.

 bottom of page